Harold Warrender

 Harold John Warrender (15 November 1903 – 6 May 1953) was a British stage, film and television actor, and radio presenter.

 His father was Sir George Warrender, 7th Baronet.
 His mother was Lady Ethel Maud Ashley Cooper, a singer and patron of music, and personal friend of the composer Edward Elgar and his wife Caroline Alice Roberts.

 Warrender became well-known in the 1940s for his part in the popular radio variety show 'Merry-Go-Round' in which he conducted a cash quiz called 'Double or Quits.'
 The show started as a Forces entertainment which after the war continued in the BBC Light Programme.

 Family

-In 1942 Warrender married Constance Elizabeth Fowles, daughter of John Fowles vicar of Rye, Sussex.
+In 1942 Warrender married Constance Elizabeth Fowles, daughter of John Fowles vicar of Rye, East Sussex.
 They had no children.

+He died suddenly at his home at (Jerrard'& Cross, on May 6, following a collapse after mowing his lawn.
+He was 49.